futurelearn/markdown-editor/README.md

 Prosemirror relies on it's [schema](https://github.com/ProseMirror/prosemirror-markdown/blob/master/src/schema.js) for the elements that it supports, so if we wanted to add new elements to it we'd need to customise the schema.
 You can find an example [here](https://prosemirror.net/examples/dino/) of adding custom elements to the schema.

 When adding a new element, you need to add an icon (if it's going to be present in the toolbar) and then define a class for the node or mark that looks something like [this](https://github.com/futurelearn/markdown-editor/blob/master/src/Editor/Marks/Strong.ts).
 If you then add it to the [elements here](https://github.com/futurelearn/markdown-editor/blob/master/src/Editor/Marks/index.ts#L8) then the editor and the toolbar will both know about it.

+### Releasing
+In order to prepare a new release, the current process is (there is almost definitely a better way to handle this)

+1. Create a new version using `npm version patch`
+2. `run npm run build` to build the dist and push up to master
+3. You can then update it within the main app by using `yarn add ssh:git@github.com:futurelearn/markdown-editor.git`